socameron/lcwgs-lupine/README.md

 ## About the _Lupinus perennis_ dataset

 The _Lupinus perennis_ genomic dataset represents 19 populations sampled across the southern Ontario and the US Midwest.
-I collected leaf samples from 22+ Wild lupine (_Lupinus perennis_) populations in 2022 and 2023 and sequenced 16 populations using low coverage whole genome sequencing (lcWGS; about 10x coverage).
+I collected leaf samples from 22+ Wild lupine (_Lupinus perennis_) populations in 2022 and 2023 and sequenced 19 populations using low coverage whole genome sequencing (lcWGS; about 10x coverage).
+Some populations were sampled by colllaborators in American state agencies.

-The [University of Wisconsin Biotechnology Center DNA Sequencing Facility](https://dnaseq.biotech.wisc.edu/) completed our DNA extractions and the [McGill Genome Centre](https://www.mcgillgenomecentre.ca/) performed the sequencing.
+The [University of Wisconsin Biotechnology Center DNA Sequencing Facility](https://dnaseq.biotech.wisc.edu/) completed our DNA extractions and the [McGill Genome Centre](https://www.mcgillgenomecentre.ca/) performed the sequencing using Illumina NovaSeq6000.

 Populations are distinguished based on their geographical position relative to the overall species' distribution.
 8 populations are considered 'core' populations, and the other 11 are northern 'edge' populations.
 No populations in the southern range were sampled (i.e towards Florida).